Image from pixy.org

 There are times when the trek onto base is worth the effort.
-For example, The CDC offers free and reduced child care for deployed Army families.
+For example, the CDC offers free and reduced child care for deployed Army families.
 You should also watch for complimentary summer and daycare camps over the long holiday breaks.
 And, don’t forget about base libraries.
 They always have reading programs available for children, adults, and teens.

-OCONUS and CONUS
+OCONUS and CONUS Resources

 Are you worried your child will miss your voice while you’re away?
 Try United Through Reading’s recorded books.
 Servicemembers can record themselves on video reading to your family even though they’re far from home.

 Online, Military OneSource is invaluable.
 The site contains information on topics like free mental health care, career and educational programs, and financial advice.
 You’ll find the help you need, and maybe through a rabbit hole of information, you’ll come across other programs you didn’t know you needed.
 It’s worth noting again that Military OneSource is not only for dependents but for active duty, too.
 Advice for managing deployments and the transition to returning home is available.